askmike/gekko/README.md

 ### Advice

 * HOLD means don't do anything, we are either not in a trend or the trend has not changed since last check.
-* BUY means the trend has changed to an uptrend, advice is to buy now so we can sell at the end of the trend.
+* LONG means the trend has changed to an uptrend, advice is to buy now so we can sell at the end of the trend.
-* SELL means the trend has chacnged to a downtrend, advice is to sell now so we can buy back at the end of the trend.
+* SHORT means the trend has chacnged to a downtrend, advice is to sell now so we can buy back at the end of the trend.

 After every line of advice we can see the current price Gekko calculated and the difference in EMAs, this makes it easier to understand the advice.